Christina-na/cse15l-lab-reports/index.md

 * The "ls" command is used to list the files in the given path "Hello.java".Since 'Hello.java' is a standalone file, the output consists of the file name itself, which is 'Hello.java'.
 * The output is not an error.

-3. “cat” command
+## “cat” command

-   a.
-With no argument
+1. With no argument
 ```
 [user@sahara ~]$ cat
 ```